 GitLab Garbage Collection

 The GitLab Container Registry can take up a considerable amount of disk space on your GitLab server.
 To effectively free up the disk space consumed by the container registry, GitLab includes a garbage collector.
-With the garbage collector, unreferenced image layers as well as untagged manifests can be removed fully automatically.
+With the garbage collector, unreferenced image layers as well as manifests without tags can be removed fully automatically.

 Perform garbage collection manually